mertbozkir/blog/content/blog/01-introduction.md

 So, coming to the point.
 I am gonna share some of my perspective for life, I'm gonna share some tutorials about data (I ❤️ Data), and of course I will share my fails, mistakes.
 I usually don't like reading, writing or creating content, but it makes me feel good.
 My concept will not be formal, I will write like talking with my friends.
 Of course technical content will be formal, Cedric. 😂

-I think I don't need to introduce myself, we already each other from LinkedIn.
+I think I don't need to introduce myself, we already know each other from LinkedIn.
 (Isn't it mate!)
 I love to connect with people on LinkedIn.
 When I had chance, I'm sending personalized invitations.
 It's best way to connecting on LinkedIn.
 I will share some of my LinkedIn secrets later.
 My LinkedIn SSI is really high.
 SSI is [Social Selling Index](https://business.linkedin.com/sales-solutions/social-selling/the-social-selling-index-ssi) and it analyzing your LinkedIn network.
 My Current index is 70 out of 100 and my both industry/network ranks are %2.
 My building relationship score is 25/25.
 (I said that I love networking 😏).
 As I said, We will talk about these things later.
 It is almost 2 AM and I need to sleep.
 Today, I will sleep easily because of this website :D
 You really don't know how many times I exaggerated this website to my roommate, it's like saving world to me...